In progress (happy to share)

 Paper on the norm of assertion, functionalist norms, & practical stakes (under review)

-Many epistemologists think that classical invariantism (CI) is the default view of the semantics of ‘know’, and many think that knowledge is the norm of assertion (KNA).
+• Many think that classical invariantism (CI) is the default view of the semantics of ‘know’, and many think that knowledge is the norm of assertion (KNA).
 The shiftiness dilemma challenges the claim that CI and KNA are compatible.
 What, then, is required to defeat the shiftiness dilemma?
-A recent proposal suggests that an appeal to a functionalist framework of normativity can vindicate CI/KNA compatibility.
-In this paper, I argue that this proposal suffers from a fatal defect.
-While a functionalist framework may account for epistemic normativity, it cannot be account for practical normativity.
-As a result, the functionalist framework cannot ground CI/KNA compatibility.
+Perhaps, what is needed are independent grounds in support of CI/KNA compatibility.
+Mona Simion (2021), for example, appeals to a functionalist framework of normativity in an attempt to deliver this result.
+In this paper, I raise some concerns for Simion’s proposal but then offer a revised proposal instead.
+In sum, I argue that the revised functionalist proposal enjoys more prior plausibility and does a better job grounding CI/KNA compatibility.

 Paper on peer disagreement & hinge epistemology (under review)